-Most mushroom corals are easy to identify, though some have been modified in appearance so that they might resemble other corals at first glance.
+Most mushroom anemones are easy to identify, though some have been modified in appearance so that they might resemble other corals at first glance.

 These are a few ways you can tell species of mushroom coral apart.
 Here are several different types: